-Model-based clustering and classification permit to discover structure in complex data and to assign observations to latent groups.
+Model-based clustering and classification methods allow for the discovery of structure in complex data and the assignment of observations to latent groups.
 These methods are widely used in statistics and machine learning, with applications ranging from social sciences to genomics.

-The course will be primarily lecture-based, interleaved with illustrative code demonstrations in R.
+The course will be primarily lecture-based, interwoven with illustrative code demonstrations in R.

 The organization of this master class was possible thanks to the PHC Ulysses grant INTEGRATE.